What is Debate Writing?

 - Summarize your main points

-- Restate your thesis or main argument
+- Restate your main argument

 - Highlight the strengths of your position